Policy version: 2026-02-13

 Following the end of the relevant retention period, we will delete or anonymise your personal data.

-Countries outside of the US, UK, and EEA have differing data protection laws, some of which may provide lower levels of protection for privacy.
-It is sometimes necessary for us to transfer your personal data to countries outside of the US, UK, and EEA.
-In such cases, we will comply with applicable US, UK, and EEA laws designed to ensure the privacy of your personal data.
+Countries outside of the US, UK, EEA, and Switzerland have differing data protection laws, some of which may provide lower levels of protection for privacy.
+It is sometimes necessary for us to transfer your personal data to countries outside of the US, UK, EEA, and Switzerland.
+In such cases, we will comply with applicable US, UK, EEA, and Swiss laws designed to ensure the privacy of your personal data.

-We may transfer your personal data to service providers located outside the US, UK, and EEA.
-As we are based in the US, we will also transfer your personal data between the US, UK, and EEA.
+We may transfer your personal data to service providers located outside the US, UK, EEA, and Switzerland.
+As we are based in the US, we will also transfer your personal data between the US, UK, EEA, and Switzerland.

-Under data protection laws, we can only transfer your personal data to a country outside the US, UK, or EEA where:
+Under data protection laws, we can only transfer your personal data to a country outside the US, UK, EEA, or Switzerland where:

 When transferring personal data outside the US, UK, or EEA, we rely on an adequacy regulation, an adequacy decision, or (where these are not available) legally-approved standard data protection clauses (e.g. standard contractual clauses recognized under Article 46(2) of the UK or EU GDPR or US-based equivalents).
 Should we be unable or choose not to continue using these mechanisms, we will ensure transfers comply with alternative mechanisms or exceptions provided by relevant data protection laws and update this policy accordingly.